USS LSM(R)-190: Sinking of USS LSM(R)-190 (MacKay)

 A second kamikaze attacker approached low above the water from the port beam, then crashed into the upper level of the engine room.
 Wreckage of this plane remained stuck into the side of the ship.
 Fires broke out in the engine room and the crash disabled the auxiliary fire pump.
 Smoke was so thick that it was impossible to see engine controls.
-Lt.(jg) Engineering Officer Gordon Etter, remained in the engine room until and permission was granted to abandon the area as fires turned it into a virtual blast furnace.
+Lt.(jg) Engineering Officer Gordon Etter, remained in the engine room until permission was granted to abandon the area as fires turned it into a virtual blast furnace.
 A third Japanese plane came after the LSM(R)190 about 0824 as the ship attempted evasive maneuvers and zigzagging at flank speed.
-The twin engine fighter crossed from port to starboard about mast head height, it dropped a bomb that missed widely by some 700 yards.
-By now the ship was all but defenseless with every gun out of action except the starboard abaft 20mm.
-Two minutes later a fourth plane attacked in 'sneak' fashion releasing a bomb which hit the Mk.
+A twin engine fighter crossed from port to starboard about mast head height.
+It dropped a bomb that missed widely by some 700 yards.
+By now the ship was all but defenseless, with every gun out of action except the starboard abaft 20mm.
+Two minutes later, a fourth plane attacked in 'sneak' fashion, releasing a bomb which hit the Mk.
 51 Director tub.
-A fifth plane, a Val, dove from a considerable height pursued by Corsairs of the CAP which arrived on the scene.
+A fifth plane, a Val, dove from a considerable height pursued by Corsairs of the Combat Air Patrol which had arrived on the scene.
 This plane crossed from port aft of the starboard 20mm causing no damage.

-As the fires were now beyond control and ship had developed a decided port list it was decided to abandon ship.
+As the fires were now beyond control and ship had developed a decided port list, it was decided to abandon ship.
 The body of Ensign Bjorklund and the wounded CO were carried down from the Conn by officers Etter and Tennis and placed in life rafts.
-Twenty minutes later (0850) approximately the ship went down.
-As the abandoned, burning LSM(R)190 sank beneath the waves those in the water felt the violent explosions from the rocket ship.
+Twenty minutes later, at approximately 0850, the ship went down.
+As the abandoned, burning LSM(R)190 sank beneath the waves, those in the water felt the violent explosions from the rocket ship.

-USS LSM(R) 190 Lost 14 killed and 18 wounded was awarded the Navy Unit Commendation, for meritorious service in action against enemy Japanese Kamikaze aircraft.
-Operating on the advanced flank at Okinawa on radar picket stations, heroically repelled numerous suicide attacks, being responsible singly for the destruction of several enemy aircraft.
-It participated in the rescue of survivors from sinking ships to a total of one hundred eighty.
-When finally succumbing to Kamikaze attacks, which directly hit the ship, fought gallantly until she sank.
+USS LSM(R) 190 lost 14 killed and 18 wounded and was awarded the Navy Unit Commendation, for meritorious service in action against enemy Japanese Kamikaze aircraft.
+Operating on the advanced flank at Okinawa on radar picket stations, the ship heroically repelled numerous suicide attacks, being responsible singly for the destruction of several enemy aircraft.
+She participated in the rescue of survivors from sinking ships to a total of one hundred eighty.
+When finally succumbing to Kamikaze attacks, which directly hit the ship, she fought gallantly until she sank.
 Her courageous determination and effort were keeping with the highest traditions of the US Naval Service.